jdittrich/userNeedResearchBook/text/01_introduction.md

 >
 > If you are undecided whether you want to use qualitative or quantitative methods or just wonder what research methods exist, you can get an excellent overview and introduction to several methods with Erica Hall’s brief [“Just Enough Research”](http://www.worldcat.org/oclc/1256408019) or Goodman, Kuniavsky and Moed’s [“Observing the User Experience”](http://www.worldcat.org/oclc/1194531136)

-Qualitative research helps you to get a holistic understanding of how a future product could be used.
-It is good to find out how motivations, activities, and problems lead to people doing what they do.
+Qualitative research helps you to get a holistic understanding of how a future product could be used by finding out about  motivations, activities, and problems of users and gain an in-depth understanding for their activities, replacing stereotypical assumptions.
 For example, when people cook, it might be plausible to assume that:

 * They decide what to eat
 * Get a recipe for the meal